Engel & Völkers

 Conclusion

 Understanding how much deposit is required for a mortgage in Dubai is a crucial part of buying a property.
-For expats, the minimum deposit typically ranges from 20-30%, while UAE Nationals enjoy slightly lower rates of 15-25%.
-Various factors, such as the type of mortgage, the value of the property, and your credit history, can influence the deposit you need to provide.
+For expats, the minimum deposit typically ranges from 20-30%, while UAE Nationals enjoy slightly lower deposit requirements of 15-25%.
+Various factors, such as the property's value and its type (whether residential or commercial and ready or off-plan), can impact the deposit requirements.

 By understanding the mortgage deposit requirements, you’ll be well-equipped to navigate Dubai’s thriving real estate market and make informed decisions about buying a property.